dekarrin/morc/README.md

 Use --all to delete from all environments
 ```

-If you're aboslutely sure that you want to clear it from all environments, give
+If you're absolutely sure that you want to clear it from all environments, give
 the --all flag as well:

 ```shell